alvfq/alvfq.github.io/_pages/research.md

 My research field is translational clinical AI.
 That is, developing clinical AI systems and understanding what it takes to move them from validation into everyday clinical practice.
 A model can perform well in a validation study and still not be usable by the healthcare users and context it was built for; the distance between those two points is where my work sits.

 I approach this from a user-centred perspective, with a focus on decision-support systems.
-My work can therefore be organized into three complementary directions:
+My work can be organized into three complementary directions:

 1. **User-centred development of decision-support systems**, developing AI decision-support systems inspired by users, their needs and their contexts.
 2. **Assurance of their trustworthiness**, establishing the reliability, robustness and fairness that a clinical context demands.